-- a thick growth of small trees.
-Open areas, SEEK LOW AREAS such as a ravine or valley - GET OFF or AWAY from OPEN WATER as well as metal equipment or small metal vehicles such as motorcycles, bicycles, golf carts, etc. Stay away from wire fences, clotheslines, metal pipes, and rails.
+- GET OFF or AWAY from OPEN WATER as well as metal equipment or small metal vehicles such as motorcycles, bicycles, golf carts, etc. Stay away from wire fences, clotheslines, metal pipes, and rails.
 If you are in a group in the open, spread out, keeping people several yards apart - REMEMBER lightning may strike some miles from the parent cloud.
 If you feel your hair stand on end, lightning may be about to strike you.
 DROP TO YOUR KNEES and BEND FORWARD, putting your hands on your knees.
 Do not lie flat on the ground.